bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 ========================

 [Bash](https://www.gnu.org/software/bash) is the most common Unix shell.
-Bash is highly ubiquitous due to it being the default user shell for the various flavours of Unix including: Linux, macOS and the Windows Subsystem for Linux.
+Bash is highly ubiquitous due to it being the default user shell for various flavours of Unix including: Linux, macOS and the Windows Subsystem for Linux.

-Due to this ubiquity, and need to maintain strict backward compatibility, it is rare that newer features of Bash are enabled by default.
+Due to this ubiquity, and need to maintain backward compatibility, it is rare that newer features of Bash are enabled by default.
 Some mistake this *lack of default change* for stagnation and simply move across to a different shell such as [Zsh](https://www.zsh.org) or [Fish](https://fishshell.com) for their productivity enhancements.

 This post will document a number of simple tweaks and tips, gleamed from the interwebs, that will improve user productivity when using Bash.
 A special note